AdobeDocs/analytics-platform.en/help/analysis-workspace/visualizations/journey-canvas/configure-journey-canvas.md

 * Multiple lines between nodes

-### Trend a node (what does this mean?
-What does the Trend option do?)
+To create a segment:

+1. Select one or more nodes that you want to use to create a segment, then right-click one of the selected nodes.

+   Or

+   Select one or more lines between 2 nodes that you want to use to create a segment, then right-click one of the selected lines.

+1. Select [!UICONTROL **Create segment**].

+### View trend data

+You can view the trend data in a line graph for objects in Journey canvas. <!--, with some prebuilt anomaly detection data (this is the definition in Fallout)>

-The option to trend is available when selecting the following objects on the canvas:
+The option to trend is available for the following objects on the canvas:

 * Individual nodes